 Christopher Hitchens didn’t know either.
 I’ve written about where we exist when we die, but it’s about where we exist to the living.
 Not to our dead self.
 Because there is no such thing.3

 My chief consolation in this year of living dyingly has been the presence of friends.
 I can’t eat or drink for pleasure anymore, so when they offer to come it’s only for the blessed chance to talk.
 Some of these comrades can easily fill a hall with paying customers avid to hear them: They are talkers with whom it’s a privilege just to keep up.

 Hitchens lost his voice, his ability to speak, but not his mind nor his expression.

 Mortality concludes with lines scribbled without narrative but still in theme.
 Mortality.
-Hitchens reminds himself to review Wislawa Szymborsk’a poetry about the body’s memory of pain, and he ends on a passage from Alan Lightman’s 1993 novel, Einstein’s Dreams, which essentially says that we must die to make room for those to come:3
+Hitchens reminds himself to review Wislawa Szymborska’s poetry about the body’s memory of pain, and he ends on a passage from Alan Lightman’s 1993 novel, Einstein’s Dreams, which essentially says that we must die to make room for those to come:4

 Mortality bestows freedom upon others.
 Freedom.
 There was nothing Hitchens believed in more.

-One of my favorite books, Personal Memoirs of U.S. Grant which Grant wrote up until the week he died, is full of humility and grace.
-Then there is Oliver Sack’s Gratitude which also looks back fondly at life lived.
-And of course, Maya Angelou’s last work Letters to My Daughter a warm, generous extension of self.
-And Mary Oliver’s collection of essays Upstream about finding and stepping into the eternal.
+One of my favorite books, Personal Memoirs of U.S. Grant, which Grant wrote up until the week he died, is full of humility and grace, as is Oliver Sack’s Gratitude, which also looks back fondly at life lived.
+And of course, Maya Angelou’s last work, Letters to My Daughter, a warm, generous extension of self.
+And Mary Oliver’s last collection of essays Upstream about finding and stepping into the eternal.